succinctlabs/sp1/book/writing-programs/cycle-tracking.md

 ## Tracking Cycles

-To track the number of cycles spent in a portion of the program, you can either use a `println!("cycle-tracker-{start,end}:")` statement that wraps the portion of your program you want to profile or use the `#[sp1_derive::cycle_tracker]` macro on a function.
+To track the number of cycles spent in a portion of the program, you can either put `println!("cycle-tracker-start: block name")` + `println!("cycle-tracker-end: block name")` statements (block name must be same between start and end) around the portion of your program you want to profile or use the `#[sp1_derive::cycle_tracker]` macro on a function.
 An example is shown below:

 ```rust,noplayground
 {{#include ../../examples/cycle-tracking/program/src/main.rs}}